CDCgov/cfa-dataops/README.md

    df.glimpse()
    ```

-Read the [Dataset User Guide](docs/dataset_user.md) for more information about accessing datasets.
+Read the [Data User Guide](docs/data_user_guide.md) for more information about accessing datasets.

-Read the [Dataset Developer Guide](docs/dataset_developer_guide.md) for information about how to run ETL to add new versions of an existing datasets and about how to create new datasets.
+Read the [Data Developer Guide](docs/data_developer_guide.md) for information about how to run ETL to add new versions of an existing datasets and about how to create new datasets.

 ## Project admins